MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-calculate-order-promising-dates.md

 ---
 # Calculate Order Promising Dates
 A company must be able to inform their customers of order delivery dates.
-The **Order Promising Lines** page enables you to do this from a sales order line.
+The **Order Promising Lines** page enables you to do this from a sales order.

 Based on an item’s known and expected availability dates, [!INCLUDE[prod_short](includes/prod_short.md)] instantly calculates shipment and delivery dates, which can then be promised to the customer.